GIA report of an internally flawless diamond with multiple comments.

 In reality, surface graining occurrences are so insignificant that even a trained gemologist will have difficulty in finding them with a 50X magnification.
 Bear in mind that this is well over the 10X magnification that is used in diamond grading and you won’t be able to see them with your naked eyes.

 That’s a good question.
 Let me use an analogy of a plank of wood.
 Imagine that you are sawing off the end of the plank in an attempt to remove the ‘graining’ of the wood.
 Do you think that you can do that?

 The answer is No.

-The reason for it to be there is to mark a distinction between a flawless diamond from an internally flawless one.
-It’s like grading a literature essay where the teacher refuses to give a student an A+ just because the student had poor handwriting.
+The reason for it to be there is to mark a distinction between a flawless diamond and an internally flawless one.
+It’s like grading a literature essay where the teacher refuses to give a student an A+ for great content just because the student had poor handwriting.